Information for Parents + Families

 As parents of Virginia Tech students, please feel free to contact Cook Counseling Center if you have any concerns about your student, want the center to be aware of something concerning your student, or have questions about our services and how to access them.

-The Cook Counseling Center counselors are available to talk to you day and night at 540-231-6557.
-If you feel that your student is in a life-threatening emergency or has threatened the life of someone else, do not hesitate to call.
+The Cook Counseling Center counselors are available to consult with you at 540-231-6557.
+If you feel that your student is in a life-threatening emergency or has threatened the life of someone else, please call 911 for assistance.